pltrees/abcboost/README.md

 Cleaning summary: | # data: 299285 | # numeric features 14 | # categorical features: 28 | # converted features: 401 | # classes: 2
 ```

-In the above command, `-additional_files data/census-income.test` indicates that `census-income.data` and `census-income.test` will be internally combined as one file to process categorical features.
+In the above command, multiple files are specified in `-data`.
+The `census-income.data` and `census-income.test` will be internally combined as one file to process categorical features.
 Alternatively, we can also first clean `census-income.data` and then use the information stored in `census-income.data.cleaninfo` to separately process `census-income.test`:

 ```
 ./abcboost_clean -data data/census-income.data -label_column -1